MetOffice/simulation-systems/source/WorkingPractices/gh_dev_init.rst

         .. image:: images/gh_screenshots/clone_button_dark.png
             :class: only-dark border

         selecting the url as desired.
+Note, that this will likely be a fork rather than the upstream MetOffice repository shown above.

 .. _create_branch: